salamaEnigma/salamaEnigma/README.md

 ### :man_technologist: &nbsp;About Me :
 #### I'm Mohamed Salama a Self-taught Software Engineer and a Full-Time Flutter Developer at [Kortobaa Integrated Solutions](https://kortobaa.com)

+&nbsp;
+**I have 3+ Years of experience in Mobile Apps Development.**

+&nbsp;
 ------------

 ### <img src="https://github.com/devicons/devicon/blob/master/icons/flutter/flutter-original.svg" title="Flutter" alt="Flutter" width="25" height="25"/>&nbsp; In Flutter :

 * I write clean, testable and well designed flutter applications.
 * I have a very good knowledge with the different ways of managing state in flutter (BLoC - RXDart - Riverpod - etc .. ).
 * I implement complex and elegant UI designs / animations that respects Google Material Design 3 guidelines, providing the best possible user experience.
-* I have a decent experience with RESTful APIs , Firebase , SQL and MongoDB.
+* I have a decent experience with RESTful APIs , Firebase , SQLite and MongoDB.
 * I have experience using Google WebRTC & Socket.io.
+* I'm familiar with Kotlin & Swift for developing platform specific features in both Android & iOS.

 ------------